 The shadows were growing taller and taller...a sure sign of fading light to come.
 I returned over the course of a few days, and decided my favorite time for Chinatown Street Photography is about 2 hours before sunset.

 The low angle of the sun provides perfect lighting – with a lot of dramatic shadows.
 1 hour before sunset might be a bit too late in a big city like this, because the tall buildings may already be robbing your subjects of sunlight.

 (continued below, but I do hope you'll consider following along with me...)

 If you're more interested in photography than travel, you might want to follow me here:

-Overall, I was impressed with my impromptu RX100 street-shooting session.
-I mean, I already knew this was a versatile little camera, but I seem to be reminded of that more and more each time I head out and find a new use for it.
-Hope you enjoyed part 2 of this series...be sure to check out the 3rd and final part below.
+Overall, taking candid shots with the RX100 certainly impressed me.
+I already knew the camera was versatile, but I realize it more and more every time I use it.
+Hope you enjoyed my Chinatown street photography series...be sure to check out the 3rd and final chapter of my adventure below.

 Those interested in this awesome little camera can find it on Amazon here:

 I'm curious if you've used the Sony RX100 for street photography?

 Do let me know if you have any questions.

 - Nathan Allen